MLZ is a cooperation between:

 Insrumentscheme PUMA Insrumentscheme PUMA

 PUMA is characterised by a very high neutron flux as a result of the efficient use of focussing techniques.
-Three different vertical openings and a horizontal slit with a maximum opening of 40 mm define the virtual source, which is two meters before the monochromator.
+Three different vertical openings and a horizontal slit with a maximum opening of 40 mm define the virtual source, which is two metres before the monochromator.
 To reduce the primary beam’s contamination by epithermal neutrons, a sapphire filter can be placed in front of the monochromator.
-PUMA has a remote controlled monochromator changing unit which allows to place one out of four different monochromators inside the drum.
-All of them are equipped with double focussing devices that allow for optimum focussing conditions over a wide range of incident wavevectors ki.
-The horizontal divergency of the beam can be defined using a series of four Soller collimators.
-The two inside the drum, before and after the monochromator, can be remotely changed, whereas the two in the analyser housing can be changed manually.
-An Eulerian cradle can optionally be used to access the four dimensional Q-ω-space.
+PUMA has a remote controlled monochromator changing unit, which allows placing of one out of four different monochromators PG(002), Cu(220), Cu(111), Ge(311) inside the drum.
+High-precision mechanical couplings for mounting the individual monochromators on the monochromator table ensure optimum adjustment after the monochromator change without additional readjustment.
+All monochromators are equipped with double focussing devices that allow optimum focussing conditions over a wide range of incident wavevectors ki.

-An innovative option of the spectrometer is the multianalyer/ detector system.
+An innovative option of the spectrometer is the multianalyser/ detector system.
 It allows a unique and flexible type of multiplexing.
-Using this option a scattering angle range of 16° can be measured simultaneously and flexible Q-ω paths can be realised without repositioning the instrument.
-Mapping of excitations is equally well possible as kinetic single shot experiments on time scales that have not been accessible so far.
+Using this option, a scattering angle range of 16° can be measured simultaneously, and flexible Q-ω paths can be realised without repositioning the instrument.
+Mapping of excitations is equally well possible as kinetic single-shot experiments on time scales that have not been accessible so far.

 Phonons